giraldeau/pipe-mesh/README.md

 * PipeBoundaryLayerCurve.geo: Pipe with boundary layer, extruded using a wire (FAIL)
 * PipeBoundaryLayerSimple.geo: Pipe with boundary layer, extruded with translation (OK)
 * PipeSolidFluid.geo: fluid and solid domains, obtained with a boolean difference between volumes (FAIL)
+* CurvedExtrusion.geo: two section extrusion with translation and rotation (OK)